Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Gravitational waves

 \subsection{Quantization}

 The primordial GWs originate as quantum vacuum fluctuations during inflation.
-To quantize them, we first go to the canonically normalized variables $v^s=\m a h^s/\sqrt{2}$, so that (after integration by parts) the action \eqref{eq:S2_polars} becomes
+To quantize them, we first go to the canonically normalized variables $v^s=\m a h^s/\sqrt{2}$, so that (after integration by parts) the action in Eq.~\eqref{eq:S2_polars} becomes

 This is the Minkowski space action for a free field with mass $a''/a$, quantized the standard way by writing

 where $\hat{a}^s_{\vec{k}}$, $\hat{a}^{s^{\dagger}}_{\vec{k}}$ are the ladder operators following the canonical commutation relations